-- Commercialization begins when ISO publishes the Standard - ISO Working Groups are not involved in commercialization - Needs of VSEs (from Survey) - Not completely fulfilled with ISO/IEC 29110 Part 5 Engineering and Management Guide - VSEs requested readily usable process with templates, checklists, etc. - The Concept of Deployment Packages (DPs) - To accelerate diffusion and adoption worldwide - By providing readily usable information and made freely available. - Linked to ISO/IEC 29110 document - Part 5 Annex A
+- Commercialization begins when ISO publishes the Standard - ISO Working Groups are not involved in commercialization - Needs of VSEs (from Survey) - Not completely fulfilled with ISO/IEC 29110 Part 5 Engineering and Management Guide - VSEs requested readily usable processes - The Concept of Deployment Packages (DPs) Moscow Meeting - To accelerate diffusion and adoption worldwide - By providing readily usable information and made freely available - e.g. detailed process descriptions (steps), templates, checklists, etc. - Linked to ISO/IEC 29110 document - Part 5 Annex A

 - Phase 1 Recognition of Needs and Problems (2004)

 - Phase 2 Basic and Applied Research (2005-2005)

 - Phase 3 Development (2006-2010)

 - Phase 4 Commercialization (2010)

-- Phase 5 Diffusion and Adoption (2006)
+- Phase 5 Diffusion and Adoption (2006 )

-- Development of the Means to Accelerate the Adoption and Utilization of International Standards by VSEs (2006 -)
+- Development of the Means to Accelerate the Adoption and Utilization of International Standards by VSEs (2006 - )

-- Phase 6 Consequences (2010)
+- Phase 6 Consequences (2010 )